 Known for its nightlife, Hong Kong is surprisingly limited when it comes to live music bars.

-Here are 9 best bars to see live music performances in Hong Kong, all of which offer something truly unique—from a salon/live house to an underground metal venue to an old-world-inspired jazz bar in the city’s most glamorous hotel.
+Here are 7 best bars to see live music performances in Hong Kong, all of which offer something truly unique—from a salon/live house to an old-world-inspired jazz bar in the city’s most glamorous hotel.

 A local jazz mecca, the intimate Peel Fresco has been a rare gem since its opening in 2007.